The Life and Times of John Davenport Siddeley

 At this time he purchased Kenilworth Castle, provided funding for its repair and it was subsequently given to the nation.

-The Gate House at Kenilworth Castle which now houses a collection of J. D. Siddeley artefacts and memorabilia.
-See our partners area.
+The Gate House at Kenilworth Castle which houses a collection of J. D. Siddeley artefacts and memorabilia.

 When described by his contemporaries it was often stated that he was a disciplinarian, autocratic but fair and certainly not ruthless.
 He is recorded to have been at times of fiery temper and certainly did not suffer fools gladly, although he was frequently observed to be a ' very private man'.